MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-a-flight-submission.md

 ---
 author: Xansky
 ms.assetid: CD866083-EB7F-4389-A907-FC43DC2FCB5E
-description: Use this method in the Microsoft Store submission API to create a new package flight submission for an app that is registered to your Windows Dev Center account.
+description: Use this method in the Microsoft Store submission API to create a new package flight submission for an app that is registered to your Partner Center account.
 title: Create a package flight submission ms.author: mhopkins ms.date: 08/03/2017